bazmap/AuTOC-for-Reveal.js/readme.md

 }
 ```

 Colors are defined up to 6 level of depth.
-If you want to define more or redefine, use these selectors (here for level 1, just change the level number) :
+If you want to define more or redefine it, use these selectors (here for level 1, just change the level number) :

 ```css
 #AuTOC.box ul li.tagOrder-1 > a,